pubnub/c-sharp/unity/Mac-Linux-Android-Standalone/README.md

 #### Running the Demo App on Mac, Linux and Android
 ####Common Steps:

-1. Open up the Unity Project from Standalone (Mac and Linux), Android\PubnubUnity folder present in the PubNub github repo.
+1. Open up the Unity Project from Mac-Linux-Android-Standalone\PubnubUnity folder present in the PubNub github repo.
 2. Ensure "Pubnub Example" is added as component to Main Camera.
 3. Goto File menu -> Build Settings.